Turning Any Solid Surface into a Touchscreen for User Authentication and Ubiquitous Sensing

 Finger-input based Authentication over Any Surface through a Single Sensor.
 In this work, we introduce a new authentication system grounded on low-cost, low-power tangible user interface, which has the flexibility to be deployed on ubiquitous surfaces.
 The system can authenticate the legitimate user and reject attacks well because of the following insights: 1) our study shows that vibration signals have the capability to perform cm-level location discrimination; and 2) unique features are embedded in a user’s finger pressing at different locations on a solid surface.
 Such unique features reflect the characteristics of the user’s finger touching on the medium (e.g., a door panel or a desk surface) including locations of touching, contacting area, touching force, and etc., making them capable to discriminate different touching locations of the same user and different users when touching on the same location.
 Thus, the proposed system enables users to finger-input (i.e., touch or write) on solid surface and is robust to passcode theft or passcode cracking by integrating 1) passcode, 2) behavioral and physiological characteristics (e.g., touching force and contacting area), and 3) surface dependency (e.g., house door or office desk) together to provide enhanced security.

-This project has led to papers in IEEE SECON'17 (Best Paper Award) and ACM CCS'17.
+This project has led to two conference papers in IEEE SECON’17 (Best Paper Award), ACM CCS’17 and one journal paper in IEEE TMC.
 We have reported both system evaluation performance on the vibration-based sensing and user authentication.
 Figure 3 and Figure 4 show the example performance results of keystroke recognition accuracy (virtual keyboard application) and PIN-based user authentication, respectively.
-This project has been reported in Rutgers News: "Good Vibrations: Smart Access to Homes and Cars Using Fingers" and over 30 media outlets, e.g., IEEE Spectrum, Yahoo Finance News, NSF Science 360 News, and Futurity.
+This project has been reported in Rutgers News: “Good Vibrations: Smart Access to Homes and Cars Using Fingers” and over 30 media outlets, e.g., IEEE Spectrum, Yahoo Finance News, NSF Science 360 News, and Futurity.